 Canned Champignon (Button) Mushrooms in Brine

-Fresh button mushrooms are high FODMAP for mannitol in ½ cup serves, and contain both high levels of mannitol and moderate levels of fructans in 1 cup serves.
+Fresh button mushrooms are high FODMAP for mannitol in ½ cup servings and contain both high levels of mannitol and moderate levels of fructans in 1 cup servings.
 Canned champignon mushrooms are popular in Asian cuisine, and they are low FODMAP in ½ cup serves1.
 This is most likely because the mannitol & fructans in the champignon mushrooms leach into the brine, lowering the overall FODMAP content of the mushrooms themselves.
-Just remember to buy champignon mushrooms in brine (NOT sauce) and rinse them well before using.
+Just remember to buy champignon mushrooms in brine (NOT sauce) and rinse them well before using them.

-Boiled lentils contain moderate amounts of FODMAPs (some of the FODMAP content leaches into the water as you boil them), however, canned lentils are much lower in FODMAPs1.
+Boiled lentils contain moderate amounts of FODMAPs (some of the FODMAP content leaches into the water as you boil them), however, canned lentils are lower in FODMAPs and can be enjoyed in 1/4 cup sercing sizes1.
 This is because the water-soluble GOS (oligosaccharides) and fructans leach out of the lentils into the water content1.
 Always rinse canned lentils well before using!

 Canned Chickpeas (Garbanzo beans)

 Dried chickpeas are considered high FODMAP, however, their canned counterparts are much lower in FODMAPs.
-Again the GOS in the chickpeas leaches out into the water and lowers the chickpea FODMAP level, making a ¼ cup serve of canned chickpeas low FODMAP1.
-However, always remember to rinse them before using.
+Again the GOS in the chickpeas leaches out into the water and lowers the chickpea FODMAP level, making a ¼ cup serve of canned chickpeas low FODMAP (1).
+However, always remember to rinse them before using them.

 Canned Baby Corn

-Baby corn is an immature ear of corn which is picked before it has a chance to mature.
+Baby corn is an immature ear of corn that is picked before it has a chance to mature.
 Canned baby corn is low FODMAP in 1 cup serves.
-However be careful to avoid canned sweet corn kernels as these are high FODMAP even in small serves1.
+However, be careful to avoid canned sweet corn kernels as these are high FODMAP even in small serves (1).

 Does canning reduce the FODMAP content of all legumes/beans?

-Unfortunately while canning reduces the FODMAP content of some legumes/ beans, it doesn’t make all of them low FODMAP.
-Canned baked beans, borlotti beans, four bean mix, butter beans, and black beans are still high FODMAP, although some may have a smaller serving size that only contains moderate levels of FODMAPs1.
+Unfortunately, while canning reduces the FODMAP content of some legumes/ beans, it doesn’t make all of them low FODMAP.
+Canned baked beans, borlotti beans, four bean mix, butter beans, and black beans are still high FODMAP, although some may have a smaller serving size that only contains low to moderate levels of FODMAPs (1).
 Check the Monash Low FODMAP App for more information.

 What about canned fruit?